 B.Eng.
 (Hons)(SYD), B.Com (SYD), M.Tech (Deakin), MBA (Harvard).
 Investment Banker at Gresham Partners.
 Prior to joining Gresham, Charlie was a Managing Director at Goldman Sachs in New York.

-Director of Gresham Partners Holdings Limited, Honorary Treasurer of The Harvard Club of Australia, Director of HCA Philanthropy Pty Limited, Director of Foundation for National Parks & Wildlife.
+Director of Gresham Partners Holdings Limited.
+Previously, President of The Harvard Club of Australia, Director of HCA Philanthropy Pty Limited, Director of National Parks and Wildlife Foundation, Director of Barminco Holdings Limited and Chair of YPO Sydney Chapter.
 Director since 14 October 2012.

 Ms Lynda O’Grady holds a number of Non-Executive Directorships and Advisory Board roles.
 She is a non-executive director of two listed companies, Domino’s Pizza Enterprises Ltd (DMP) and Wagner Holdings Ltd (WGN).
-She is member of the Advisory Board of Jamieson Coote Bonds and Council of Southern Cross University.
+She is member of the Advisory Board of Jamieson Coote Bond.
 Lynda served for two terms as the inaugural Chairman of the Aged Care Financing Authority.
 ACFA is a statutory committee established to provide independent advice to government on funding and financing issues in aged care.

 She previously held senior roles at Executive/Managing Director level at Telstra, including as Chief of Product.
 Prior to this, Ms O’Grady was Commercial Director of Australian Consolidated Press, the publishing subsidiary of PBL and General Manager of Alcatel Australia.